 Pros

-- Comfortable handle
+• Comfortable and safe handle

-- Good value for money
+• Excellent value for money

 Cons

-Concluding Our Best Sushi/Sashimi Knives Guide
+Concluding my Best Sushi/Sashimi Knives Guide

 That’s a wrap, ladies and gentlemen.
-We know that finding the best sushi and sashimi knife can be a really demanding task that requires a lot of your attention.
+I know that finding the best sushi and sashimi knife can be a really demanding task that requires a lot of your attention.
 However, all the knives on the list above are worthy of your attention, as they’ve been worthy of the positive reviews they’ve gotten.

-In order to avoid buying a knife that will disappoint you, we’d warmheartedly suggest the knives on the list, as they have great sharpness, incredible precision, and, most importantly, are suitable to meet the needs that professional chefs require.
+In order to avoid buying a knife that will disappoint you, I’d warmheartedly suggest the knives on the list, as they have great sharpness, incredible precision, and, most importantly, are suitable to meet the needs that professional chefs require.

 So, look no further, as all the knives above are worth making an investment for.
-We used all of them and found that preparing sushi can be really easy, especially if you have the proper equipment.
+I used all of them and found that preparing sushi can be really easy, especially if you have the proper equipment.

 To find out more about kitchen knives have a look at best Gyuto knives review or best Nakiri knives.